syncfusion-content/asp.net-core-docs/aspnet-core/Kanban/Localization.md

 platform: aspnet-core
 ---

-# Localization with ASP.NET Core Kanban
+# Localization in ASP.NET Core Kanban

 All text in Kanban can be localized using `ej.Kanban.Locale` object.
 Please find the table with list of properties and its value in locale object.